Q. Can my child work non-union if we do Financial Core?

 The union may then send you a bill for the reduced dues or at least a confirmation letter, but each union has their own policies about this.
 You must PAY the fees.
 Again, this is not Honorary Withdrawal.
 Another tip might be to carry your bill with you as proof that you have, in fact paid your fees, in case producers or casting get confused by the terminology.

-Q. Does SAG have any direct info about financial core?
+Q. Does SAG-AFTRA have any direct info about financial core?

 Yes.
-Thanks to SAG’s new philosophy regarding financial core, there are a couple of ways to get information directly from SAG.
+There are two ways to get information directly from SAG-AFTRA.
 We highly recommend you contact them before making any decisions about your membership status.
 They actually want to talk to you!
-There are at least 3 ways to get information from SAG:

-- Your first contact with SAG regarding financial core would likely be the Eligibility Letter a person is supposed to receive when they become SAG eligible.
+- Your first contact with SAG-AFTRA regarding financial core would likely be the Eligibility Letter a person is supposed to receive when they become SAG-AFTRA eligible.
 We realize that many actors never receive this notice due to clerical mis-steps (ie. background actors whose vouchers are not always tallied correctly).
-This letter informs you that you are now eligible to join SAG, and it also includes a “Beck Notice”, the part of the letter that lets you know you can choose NOT to join (aka Fi-core).
-SAG recently put up a section about financial core on their website: http://www.sag.org/getthefacts/ficore2.html
+This letter informs you that you are now eligible to join the union, and it also includes a “Beck Notice”, the part of the letter that lets you know you can choose NOT to join (aka Fi-core).
+SAG-AFTRA has a section about financial core on their website here: https://www.sagaftra.org/financial-core

 Q. So is this a good deal for kids or not?

 You have to make your own decision on that one.
 Financial Core appears to be a viable option for kids, since they do not enjoy many of the benefits SAG-AFTRA offers anyway.
 However, the decision to exercise your rights should not be taken lightly.
 There are risks involved and depending on your child’s individual situation (where they are in their career, their age, their agent, the amount of non-union work in your area, etc) it just may not be worth it.